ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 ## Question 2:

+As explained earlier the Gaussian approximation is exact for system of free particles and a system of particles undergoing brownian motion.
-At short time scales the atoms in the liquid Argon trajectory behave like a free particle while at long time scales it will behave like a particle undergoing brownian motion.
+At short time scales the atoms in the liquid Argon trajectory behaves like a free particle while at long time scales it will behave like a particle undergoing brownian motion.
+Since these time scales correspond to short (large $q$) and long (small $q$) wavelength dynamics we should expect good agreements between the GDISF and DISF results at these limits.

 # Further reading